5 Best Tactics For Insurance Lead Generation

 - Interactive web form that takes a prospect through all the steps needed to file a form.

-- Asks all the essential insurance questions and personalizes a quote based on what they’re looking for.
+- Asks all the essential insurance questions and personalizes a quote based on what they’re looking for using conditional logic features.

 - Ends with contact information to send an email afterward.